Optimally Biased Expertise: Introduction

 \section{Introduction}

-Delegation is a valuable management tool widely used in business structures, political organizations, and other economic contexts.
-Firm owners delegate operational decisions to managers, politicians delegate to their advisors, grant funders delegate award decisions to experts in the field, people rely on advice from financial and tax advisors.
-It is also true that in many of these scenarios, the experts do not have much preexisting knowledge about the case they consider, but rather use their expertise to more easily acquire additional information to make the best decision.\footnote{E.g., \cite{graham2015capital} show that delegation tends to be used when the decision-making demands more evidence that the delegatee can provide.
-Alternatively, the choice to delegate a decision is often associated with a volatile environment that a delegator faces \citep{foss2005performance,ekinci2021determinants}, so any knowledge quickly becomes obsolete.}

-What happens if the preferences, or even the perceptions about the fundamentals are not fully aligned between the principal and the agent?
-The common wisdom (see, e.g., \cite{holmstrom1980}) suggests that this leads to a conflict, since from the principal's point of view, the agent then makes suboptimal decisions.\footnote{This is supported by the empirical evidence: e.g., \cite{hoffman2018discretion} find that inefficiencies in the HR managers' hiring decisions can be a result of their biased preferences. \cite{kennedy2016you} presents evidence that the principals take the conflict of interest into account when selecting the expert.} However, we show in this paper that when the agent has to actively acquire information, as opposed to having a preexisting informational advantage, there is more to this story.
-In particular, such a misalignment can then benefit the principal by encouraging the agent to acquire more information than an aligned agent would.
+Why can it be beneficial for a partisan principal to hire an agent with a misaligned vision?
+At first sight, such a choice looks counterintuitive -- e.g., \citet{holmstrom1980} suggests that misalignment between a principal and an agent leads to a conflict of interest, since from the principal's point of view, the agent then makes suboptimal decisions.\footnote{See \citealp{holmstrom1980,crawford_strategic_1982,prendergast_theory_1993,alonso2008,egorov_dictators_2011,che_pandering_2013} for various other arguments against misalignment.
+This point is also supported by the empirical evidence: e.g., \citet{bellodi_personnel_2025} provide evidence that U.S. politicians prefer to appoint aligned bureaucrats, conditional on expertise. \citet{malmendier2023managerial} show that overconfident CEOs tend to hire overconfident CFOs. \citet*{hoffman2018discretion} find that inefficiencies in HR managers' hiring decisions can be a result of their biased preferences. \citet{kennedy2016you} presents evidence that the principals take the conflict of interest into account when selecting an expert.} However, we show in this paper that misaligned delegation can be optimal when: (1) the principal is ex ante biased towards one of the options at hand, and (2) the agent needs to invest in acquiring or processing costly information about the optimal course of action.

-We consider a delegation model, in which the payoffs from different actions depend on the unknown state of the world.
-Our main focus is on the case, in which the principal and the agent have common preferences regarding states and actions but misaligned beliefs about the state of the world.
-The agent has no private information about the state, but can acquire costly information about it, which would improve the quality of the decision made (this setting has been labeled by \cite{demski_delegated_1987} as ``delegated expertise'').
-The cost of learning is not internalized by the principal.
+We demonstrate that in such a setting, an aligned agent succumbs to \emph{confirmatory learning}: given the uncertainty over what the best action is, the agent prefers to err on the side of the ex ante optimal action.
+The principal is harmed by the agent's confirmatory learning and seeks a more uniform distribution of mistakes in the agent's decisions.
+We find that this can be achieved by hiring a slightly misaligned agent, who is ex ante more uncertain about the optimal course of action and, therefore, is less prone to confirmatory learning.